 Sadly, not every marriage may experience the blessing of reconciliation, and may end in divorce, but reconciliation is always the preferred option.
-God’s word does say divorce is permissible in the case of adultery, but this is never the ideal option.
+God’s word does say divorce and remarriage is permissible in the case of adultery, but this is never the ideal option.

 How Can You Repent if You’ve Committed Adultery and Remarried?